ELIXIREstonia/2021-09-24-shell-novice/index.md

 > for the same thing), you're ready for this lesson.
 >
 > If you're already comfortable manipulating files and directories,
-> searching for files with `grep` and `find`, and writing simple loops
-> and scripts, you probably want to explore the next lesson: [shell-extras](https://carpentries-incubator.github.io/shell-extras/).
+> searching for files with `grep` and `find`, you probably want to explore the next lesson: [shell-advanced](https://elixirestonia.github.io/2021-10-05-shell-advanced/).
 {: .prereq}